Control of House still up for grabs but Democrats face a tougher path

 Most of the seats that remain up for grabs are in California, which for years has conducted elections largely by mail.

-It may take days – or weeks – to determine whether Mr McCarthy’s conference will have the 218 members it needs to control the agenda for the next two years.
+It might take days – or weeks – to determine whether Mr McCarthy’s conference will have the 218 members it needs to control the agenda for the next two years.

 Register for free to continue reading